jundalisay/sp/content/en/superphysics/principles/chapter-09f.md

 <!-- The odd quirk in the human species is that our brain and heart are far apart.
 This creates a distance or lag that makes ideas  appear totally different from feelings.
 This then makes human action lack feelings for others, as seen in terrorism, nuclear weapons, deforestation, etc.  -->

-To push for heart development, and the increase in common-interest and fellow-feeling, Superphysics proposes to close the distance between the brain and the heart by visualizing* feelings.
+To push for heart development, and the increase in common-interest and fellow-feeling, Superphysics proposes to close the distance between the brain and the heart by:
+- visualizing feelings and ideas.
   - This is because sight is the main sensor of the brain.

-This will be done through the aethereal Cartesian plane.
+  - This will be done through the aethereal Cartesian plane.
+  - This visualization of ideas and feelings will better reveal the gravitational signature in each concept, phenomenon, person, group, society, etc.
+- profiling people based on their personality structure which contains their gravitational signature or configuration
+  - This is shallowly done nowadays in the West by personality profiling and in Korea which puts labels on people
+- defining the feelings through Bio Superphysics
+- promoting specific feelings through Social Superphysics
+  - Humans already do this through TV, movies, powerpoint presentations, branding, packaging, advertising and other bright, shiny, catchy, fragrant, and tasty things that appeal to the senses located near the brain as the eyes, ears, nose, and tongue.

 {{< img src="/graphics/super/cartesian.png" cap="Physics visualizes physical movement, Superphysics visualizes metaphysical (aethereal) movement" alt="Visualization of the feelings" >}}

-Humans already do this through TV, movies, powerpoint presentations, branding, packaging, advertising and other bright, shiny, catchy, fragrant, and tasty things that appeal to the senses located near the brain as the eyes, ears, nose, and tongue.

-This visualization of ideas and feelings will better reveal the gravitational signature in each concept, phenomenon, person, group, society, etc.

 ## Critical Thinking and Critical Feeling